OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 * High article processing charges (APCs) for publication, that discriminate against those without financial privilege;

-* Other [geopolitical factors](https://medium.com/@denalbz/power-and-inequality-in-open-science-discourses-9d425b0c2b63) include resistance to sharing due to fear of persecution, and knowledge misuse or appropriation.
+* Other [geopolitical factors](https://medium.com/@denalbz/power-and-inequality-in-open-science-discourses-9d425b0c2b63) include resistance to sharing due to fear of persecution, and knowledge misuse or appropriation;

 * Evidence.
 Researchers are generally conservative to adoption of new approaches, until there is sufficient evidence that they are superior than traditional methods.